sqshq/sampler/README.md

 [Download .exe](https://github.com/sqshq/sampler/releases/download/v1.0.2/sampler-1.0.2-windows-amd64.exe)

-## Why do I need it?
-You can sample any dynamic process right from the terminal - observe changes in the database, monitor MQ in-flight messages,  trigger a deployment script and get notification when it's done.

-Sampler is not an alternative to full-scale monitoring systems, it is more like fast and easy to setup development tool.
-However it can be used as a dashboard for Kubernetes, Github, Spring Boot and anything else - the only limit is your imagination.

 ## Usage
 You specify shell commands, Sampler executes them with a required rate.
 The output is used for visualization.